freifunkMUC/homebrew-proxyguard-client/README.md

 ## About

-The Proxyguard Client depends on [Proxyguard](https://codeberg.org/eduVPN/proxyguard), a project designed to enable secure and flexible proxy configurations.
+The Proxyguard Client depends on [Proxyguard](https://codeberg.org/eduVPN/proxyguard), a project designed to proxy UDP connections over HTTP(s).
+The main use case is to proxy WireGuard packets.
 This tool is particularly useful in scenarios where UDP traffic is not allowed, and you need to use TCP/HTTPS traffic to work around Internet restrictions or limitations, such as in guest WLANs.

 ## Installation